On Nilpotent and Solvable Quasi-Einstein Manifolds: Classification of quasi-Einstein nilpotent Lie groups

-Let $(N,g)$ be a nilpotent Lie group with Lie algebra $\fn.$ Then for every $x\in \fn,$ the adjoint operator $ad_x$ is nilpotent and hence $\tr{(ad_x)}=0$ which implies that every nilpotent Lie group is unimodular.
-In order to find the nilpotent Lie groups that admits totally left-invariant quasi-Einstein metric, we first find the left-invariant and Killing vector fields.
+Let $(N,g)$ be a nilpotent Lie group with Lie algebra $\fn.$ Since $g$ induces an inner product on $\fn,$ we view $(\fn,g)$ as a metric Lie algebra.

+For every $x\in \fn,$ the adjoint operator $\ad_x$ is nilpotent and hence $\tr{(\ad_x)}=0$ which implies that every nilpotent Lie group is unimodular.
+In order to find the nilpotent Lie groups that admit totally left-invariant quasi-Einstein metric, we first find the left-invariant and Killing vector fields. \begin{prop} A vector field $X$ on a nilpotent metric Lie algebra $(\mathfrak{n},g)$ is Killing if and only if $X \in \mathfrak{z}(\mathfrak{n})$, the center of $\mathfrak{n}$. \end{prop} \begin{proof} Let $\{e_1,...e_n\}$ be an orthonormal basis of $\fn$ and $X\in\fn$.
+Then